Aembit/terraform-provider-aembit/docs/resources/role.md

 Required:

-- `read` (Boolean) Trust if this Role should be able to query and view ResourceSets resources.
+- `read` (Boolean) Trust if this Role should be able to query and view Resource Set resources.
-- `write` (Boolean) True if this Role should be able to create and update ResourceSets resources.
+- `write` (Boolean) True if this Role should be able to create and update Resource Set resources.

 <a id="nestedatt--roles"></a>